Discovery Process is Federal Criminal Cases

 The federal judge has the legal authority to enforce the government's discovery obligation, meaning they can order the prosecutor to disclose information the defense is entitled to.

-Notably, the court and the two opposing parties in a federal criminal case share a mutual interest in resolving discovery issues before the case proceeds to a jury trial because it's in nobody's interest for the government to obtain a conviction based on a failure to turn over the required discovery and nobody wants a conviction that will be overturned by an appeals court, which will require another jury trial.
+Notably, the court and the two opposing parties in a federal criminal case share a mutual interest in resolving discovery issues before the case proceeds to a jury trial because it's in nobody's interest for the government to obtain a conviction based on a failure to turn over the required discovery.
+Nobody wants a conviction that will be overturned by an appeals court, which will require another jury trial.

 If you or a loved one is under a federal criminal investigation or already indicted, contact our law firm for a free case evaluation.
 The Hedding Law Firm has offices in Los Angeles, California.